ConnorDeMeyer/EDemeyer2D/README.md

   - texture component (draws a texture where to component is in space)
   - sprite component (draws an animated sprite)
   - text component (draws any kind of text and is powered by DWrite)

+## Frogger example

+This is a basic example of what can be done with the engine

+<iframe width="560" height="315" src="https://www.youtube.com/embed/HtnJJ3tgXGw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>